 Heart, causing heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more

 High blood glucose levels also cause disturbances in the body's immune system, so people with diabetes mellitus are particularly susceptible to bacterial and fungal infections.

 Measuring the level of glucose in the blood

 The diagnosis of diabetes is made when people have abnormally high levels of glucose in the blood.
 Doctors do screening tests Screening for diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more on people who are at risk of diabetes but have no symptoms.

 Doctors check blood glucose levels in people who have symptoms of diabetes, such as increased thirst, urination, or hunger.
 Additionally, doctors may check blood glucose levels in people who have disorders that can be complications of diabetes, such as frequent infections, foot ulcers, and yeast infections.